J.D., Georgetown University Law Center

 Prior to joining Penn State, Professor Wadhia was deputy director for legal affairs at the National Immigration Forum in Washington, D.C.
 She has been honored by the Department of Homeland Security’s Office for Inspector General and Office for Civil Rights and Civil Liberties, and in 2003, she was named Pro Bono Attorney of the Year by the Arab-American Anti-Discrimination Committee.
 She has also been an associate with Maggio Kattar, P.C. in Washington, D.C., where she litigated asylum, deportation, and employment-based immigration benefits matters.

-The Power of Prosecutorial Discretion in Immigration Law (New York University Press, forthcoming)
+Finding Compassion in Immigration Enforcement: The Role of Prosecutorial Discretion (New York University Press, forthcoming)

 “My Great FOIA Adventure and Discoveries of Deferred Action Cases at ICE,” Geo.
 Immig.
 L.J. (forthcoming 2013)